Dual Credit - FAQs and Tips

 Frequently Asked Questions

 North Idaho College’s dual credit program provides the opportunity for high school students to earn college credits at reduced rate while still satisfying high school graduation requirements.

-What’s the benefit of Dual Credit?
+What’s the benefit of dual credit?

-Get a jump-start on your college career while still in high school.
+Saving money and getting a jump-start on your college career while still in high school.

 What is the cost per credit?

-Are scholarships available for Dual Credit students?
+Are scholarships available for dual credit students?

 Yes.
 Dual credit students do not qualify for federal financial aid; however NIC has several scholarships designated specifically for dual credit students.